holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/00_scratch_variables_1/lesson_plan.md

     - Lots of math stuff in CS
 - Human example
     - Variables can basically do three things
-        - set, change, read
+        - Set, change, read
     - Demonstrate all of them using people
-        - Call up Matt and Nick
+        - Call up Abby and Nick
-        - Matt remember 3, Nick remember 5, Matt + Nick
+        - Abby remember 3, Nick remember 5, Abby + Nick
 - Why are variables useful?
     - Allow more general programs
     - Don't have to write program that multiplies every possible number together
     - Instead, just one where plug in variables
 - Show variables in Scratch
     - Make own
-        - Name them `Nick` and `Matt` or whatever participants names were
+        - Name them `Abby` and `Nick` or whatever participants names were
         - Replicate actions from in human example
         - See `AddVariables` in https://scratch.mit.edu/projects/945191863/editor/
             - See `variables_1_example.sb3` if link is down